 - 101. Tropical Cyclones.
-Region II was the most affected, with 81-106 TCs from 1953-2010, while VIII received about 61-80 TCs for the same period.
+Region II was the most affected, with 81-106 TCs from 1953-2010, while Regions I, CAR, V and VIII received about 61-80 TCs for the same period.
 The design of innovation centers will take into consideration the impacts of severe tropical cyclones. - 102.
 Flooding.
-The TTIs most at risk for flooding include RTC Tuguegarao and RTC Tagoloan where flooding may reach up to 1.5 meters during a 5-year return period.
+The TTIs most at risk for flooding include Pangasinan Technological Institute, RTC Tuguegarao, RTC NCR, RTC Pili, RTC Zamboanga Peninsula, RTC Tagoloan, and Davao Oriental Polytechnic Institute, where flooding may reach up to 1.5 meters during a 5-year return period.
+Also at risk includes RTC Central Luzon Guiguinto, where there is a chance that up to 1.5 m of flood will occur once every 25 years.
+TTIs with medium to high (>0.5 m to >1.5 m) 100-year return period flood hazard, include RTC Baguio, and Regional Manpower Development Center.
 The design of innovation centers and other facilities will consider flooding risks and incorporating mitigating measures such as raising the floor height of buildings and increasing capacity of drainage. - 103.
 Vulnerability to climate change.
 Increased temperature in the TTIs may lead to decreased ground water supply for innovation centers, increased need for ventilation and additional energy for air conditioning.
 The projected rainfall reduction over central sections of Mindanao, will likewise impact on TTI's water supply.
-The high variability in the frequency of occurrence and intensity of tropical cyclones will impact on the integrity of the buildings, specifically in Region II, and VIII.
+The high variability in the frequency of occurrence and intensity of tropical cyclones will impact on the integrity of the buildings, specifically in Region II, I, CAR, V and VIII.
 The projected sea level rise of 20 cm by the end of the 21st century will likewise impact TTIs located near coastal areas, as this will worsen storm surge hazards in these areas. - 104.
 Impacts on biodiversity.
 The construction of innovation centers and other facilities will not lead to loss of biodiversity or critical habitat since all activities will only be confined within TESDA sites.
-To coordinate with the Department of Environment and Natural Resources and Ministry of Environment, Natural Resources and Energy (MENRE) regional office to ensure compliance with local environmental requirements. - 105.
+For RTC Baguio and Regional Manpower Development Center, which are both within 1 km of buffer zone of Lower Agno Watershed Forest Reserve and Marcos Highway Watershed Forest Reserve; and Liguasan Marsh, respectively, both TTIs will further coordinate with the Department of Environment and Natural Resources and Ministry of Environment, Natural Resources and Energy (MENRE) regional office to ensure compliance with local environmental requirements. - 105.
 Loss of trees.
-Based on the initial survey from selected sites, trees will be affected in the following regions, arising from the construction of RTICs: II, VIII, XII, CAR and BARMM.
+Based on the survey from the 17 TTIs, trees will be affected in the following regions, arising from the construction of RTICs: III, IV-A, IV-B, VI, IX, XI, XII, CAR and CARAGA.